salikadave/freshers-interview-checklist/README.md

-# Tech Internship / Job Interview Checklist
+# 🏁 Tech Internship / Job Interview Checklist

 [![made-with-Markdown](https://img.shields.io/badge/Made%20with-Markdown-1f425f.svg)](http://commonmark.org)
 ![](https://img.shields.io/badge/Maintained-Yes-brightgreen)
 <a href="https://github.com/salikadave" ><img src="https://img.shields.io/badge/Maintainer-salikadave-511281?labelColor=21094e" /></a>
 <a href="https://github.com/ShwetaNadar" ><img src="https://img.shields.io/badge/Maintainer-shwetanadar-4b778d?labelColor=21094e" /></a>

-Hey there! 👋🏻
+### 👋🏻 Hey there!

-This repo is a compilation of interview questions for a CS / IT student preparing for their first internship / job straight out of college.
+This repository is a compilation of interview questions for 💻 any student preparing for their first software *internship/job* straight out of college🎓.

-Browse questions by topic:
+If you find this checklist useful , please leave us a ⭐.
+You could also 👁‍🗨 this repository when new questions are added. 😁

+Browse questions by 📃 topic in this repository or 🔎 search for specific topics on the website [here](https://salikadave26.gitbook.io/interview-questions/).

-## Topics
+## 📃 Topics

 - [Data Structures & Algorithms](ds_algo/ds_algo.md)
 - [Operating Systems](operating_systems/os.md)